prwitt/azure-demos/kubernetes/README.md

 In this tutorial, you will learn how to deploy a Kubernetes Cluster utilizing Azure Kubernetes Services (AKS).
 The followin steps will help you to accomplish the following:

 * Configure AKS via Azure CLI
+* Deploy a Managed Kubernetes cluster
+* Configure persistent volume on AKS
-* Deploy a Managed Kubernetes cluster with a multi-tier Open Source app
+* Deploy a multi-tier Open Source app
 * Validate access to the Application

 The multi-tier app is based on MEAN stack + Kubernetes + Azure!
 Additional information about the app can be obtained the "app" folder from the same git repository.